CJTozer/CJTozer.github.io/_ideas.md

 ### Goals/challenges etc.

-- [ ] **Setting goals** - why you'd want to do it, what kinds of goals might be good, how you might track those goals (advertise them, beeminder, habitica etc.)
+- [x] **Setting goals** - why you'd want to do it, what kinds of goals might be good, how you might track those goals (advertise them, beeminder, habitica etc.) [2017/03/06](https://zerotdev.com/2017/03/06/Set-a-Goal/)
 - [ ] **Do One Thing**

 ### Productivity